 2010 – Katrina celebrated 25th Anniversary of ‘Walking on Sunshine’ with the release of a new CD, ‘THE LIVE ALBUM’ and the EP ‘Spiritualize’ was released in May 2011.

-2012 – Katrina reformed her band in the UK with Darren Loveday (guitar), Ed Carlile (drums) Trevor Newnham (bass) and Steve Turner (keyboards) plus a horn section and performing at the Ultimate 80s Festival, The Acoustic Festival of Britain, Rewind Scotland, Here and Now at Ascot Racecourse, Gig in The Park and the Keitele Jazz Festival in Finland plus shows in Belgium, Germany, The Netherlands, Norway and Sweden.
+2012 – Katrina reformed her band in the UK with Darren Loveday (guitar), Ed Carlile (drums) Trevor Newnham (bass) and Steve Turner (keyboards) plus a horn section.
+Performances that year included the Ultimate 80s Festival, The Acoustic Festival of Britain, Rewind Scotland, Here and Now at Ascot Racecourse, Gig in The Park and the Keitele Jazz Festival in Finland plus shows in Belgium, Germany, The Netherlands, Norway and Sweden.

 Available as a Solo playback performer (i.e singing live to backing track) or with at it's largest a 6-piece live band or a smaller band where space or budget is restricted.